GSA-TTS/identity-handbook/_articles/appdev-cloudwatch-dashboard-guide.md

 ## Experimental vs Terraformed Dashbords

-The source for Cloudwatch Dashboards should be maintained in terraform code under version control in the
+The source for CloudWatch Dashboards should be maintained in Terraform code under version control in the
 [identity-devops repo](https://github.com/18f/identity-devops).